gimp-ci/docker-jenkins-gimp/README.md

-# Jervis docker clients
+# GIMP docker clients

 These are the docker build files to create [gimp project][gimp] docker clients as Jenkins build slaves.
+The containers are used at [build.gimp.org][gimp-build].

 Docker files were written with a combination of [evarga/jenkins-slave][jenkins-slave],